ModOrganizer2/modorganizer/README.txt

     Complains about 'qtwebkit4' missing.
 For some reason this seems to insist on living with modorganiser.exe

+6) Setting up so that you can use python proxy from the debug version.
+This is necessary as PYQT5 build doesn't supply debug- and non-debug versions and it appears the debug- and non-debug versions of the QT5 dlls don't play nicely together.
+   Firstly, go to your build and run configuration in QTCreator, and *remove* the qt bin dir from your build environment's PATH.
+   Then, in the DLLs directory, copy QT5Cored.dll to QT5Core.dll.
+Similary for QT5Guid.gll and QT5Widgetsd.dll.
+   If you don't do both of these, then the program will die silently (if double clicked) or print an obscure message about complaining you called QPixmap before calling QApplication.

 -------------------
 Building with scons
 -------------------